 New Mexico has over one-thousand years of architectural history.
-The architecture is unique in its traditional native roots and the classic Southwestern styles are more prevalent in New Mexico than any other state.
-The past has helped define the future and more modern regional styles often borrow features or intentionally reflect on older, traditional styles.
+The architecture is rich in its traditional native roots and the classic Southwestern styles are more prevalent in New Mexico than any other state.
+The past has helped define the future and many modern regional styles often borrow features or intentionally reflect on older, traditional styles.

-In New Mexico, one will find Traditional Pueblo, Spanish Colonial, New Mexico Territorial, Adobe Vernacular, Mission Revival, Spanish-Pueblo Revival, Territorial Revival, High Southwest Urban, Moorish, and Regional Modernism — and almost all will be exhibiting some style or feature that goes back to traditional, even ancient, New Mexico architecture.
+In New Mexico, one will find Traditional Pueblo, Spanish Colonial, New Mexico Territorial, Adobe Vernacular, Mission Revival, Spanish-Pueblo Revival, Territorial Revival, High Southwest Urban, Moorish, and Regional Modernism, Modernism, and Contemporary — and almost all will be exhibiting some style, color, or feature that goes back to traditional, even ancient, New Mexico architecture.

 Some of the terms used to describe the structures and styles may seem unfamiliar.
-Some terms are in Spanish, and even rooted in Moorish, reflecting the long architectural heritage.
+Some terms refer to revival styles from many parts of the world.
+Many terms are in Spanish, and even rooted in Moorish, reflecting the long architectural heritage.
 This glossary is offered as a way to unravel some of the mystery.

 ACEQUIA – An acequia (ə-ˈsā-kē-ə) is a community-operated irrigation canal system used in Spain and introduced into Spanish colonies in the Americas.
 Native Indians in the Southwest already had similar irrigation systems when the Spanish arrived.
 Acequias still provide water for agriculture in the Rio Grande Valley.